eugeneh1217/portfolio/README.md

 ### Hashmap
 Implementation of hashmap in C.
+This Hashmap implementation is dynamically allocated and supports insertion, deletion, access by key, and load balancing.

 ### Demos
 Project containing explanations and demonstrations of technology features that I struggled to find find satisfactory explanations for online.
 See project "README.md" for more details.